kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 # Antenna
 I use an old (mid 2000's) indoor VHF TV / UHF TV / FM atenna, althouth not an obvius choice it seems to get good signals across a wide spectrum and I happened to have it to hand.
 I've had it working on the following bands with resnable signal quality:

-* Short wave AM broadcasts
+* Short wave AM broadcasts 75m & up
-* 2m Amature / HAM radio
+* 80m Amature / HAM radio & up
 * FM radio broadcasts
 * DAB radio broadcasts
 * PMR446 radio